 Yes and they will bill gold card holders through the Department of Veteran’s Affairs.

 You can still see our doctors for a consultation, investigation, opinion and diagnosis.
 Dr Ashani Couchman also operates at the Royal Adelaide Hospital and consults at RAH and Hampstead Hosptial.
-Dr Pillay and Dr Wilson Edwards do not operate in a public hospital so they would have to send you on to another surgeon if you require surgery in a public hospital.
-This is usually done by sending you to a public hospital Urology clinic.
+Dr Wilson Edwards operates at the Lyell McEwin Hospital.
+Dr Pillay does not operate in a public hospital and would have to refer you on to another surgeon if you require surgery in a public hospital.
 If you think you are going to require surgery in a public hospital then you should discuss your referring doctor if you are better to see a surgeon who operates in a public hospital.
-(Some patients without private health insurance ‘self fund’.
+(Some patients without private health insurance can ‘self-fund’.
 This is where they pay to have procedures in a private hospital and quotes for this can be provided.)

 Fees for consultations, procedures and surgery are provided in advance by reception staff when bookings are made.
 Full payment for consultations is requested on the day.
 We accept cash, cheque or EFTPOS (credit or debit cards).